 The bonus was a climb to the top of the 13 century church tower with spectacular views.
 It was worth every step.

-Terry had stayed behind in Water Orton near Birmingham to complete the housesitting assignment.
-So, we were both pleased to reunite at Berlin Tegel airport on Tuesday morning after Maura had completed the 3-hour drive.
+Terry had stayed behind in Water Orton near Birmingham to complete the house-sitting assignment.
+So, we were both pleased to reunite at Berlin Tegel airport on Tuesday morning after Maura had completed the 3-hour drive from Greifswald.

 Our Day One plan was to head towards the Polish border to a town called Gablenz, with a stop in Luckau on the way.

-Two km from Gablenz was Rakotzbrüke, a stone bridge built in the 1880s that created a perfect circle in the reflection of the small lake where the bridge crosses.
+Our next stop and overnight stay was a two-kilometre trip from Gablenz to Rakotzbrüke to visit the stone bridge built in the 1880s.
+It is a unique bridge that creates a perfect circle in the reflection of the small lake where the bridge crosses.

 The weird thing was that we couldn’t match any of the roads to what was showing on the GPS.
 Argh!!!